walterfreeman/ast101/stellarium-mac.md

 title: Installing Stellarium on a Mac
 ---

+You are welcome to use the web version of Stellarium.
+But if you want to download it and run it (for better graphics and performance) and have an Apple computer, this may be interesting to you.

 Apple has a security feature on Macs that makes it harder to run software that macOS doesn't recognize as signed by Apple.

 However, Stellarium is safe, and so you'll want to say to your computer "Yes, I know this program isn't signed, but I want to run